Nightjar LogoSign in

 The problem is training data bias.
 Most AI systems favor Eurocentric features even when explicitly prompted otherwise.
 Bloomberg's research documented this systematically across multiple models.

-Reference images sidestep the problem.
+Reference Assets help with this.
 You define the target appearance with an image, not text.
-The AI matches what it sees rather than interpreting what you wrote through biased training data.
+The system works from what it sees rather than interpreting what you wrote through biased training data.

 Our skin tone and ethnicity guide covers the workflow in detail.